Can Dogs See Color? Which Ones?

 ©220 Selfmade studio/Shutterstock.com

-Believe it or not, the vision of a dog is actually quite similar to a person’s vision when they have red-green colorblindness.
+Believe it or not, a dog’s vision is quite similar to a person’s vision when they have red-green colorblindness.

 While humans see on a spectrum ranging from blues to reds to yellows, it’s not the same for dogs.
 Instead, they see a spectrum that ranges from blue to yellow.
 Blue is the easiest color for a dog to see.
 Red appears as a dark color for dogs, like dark brown or black.
 Yellow, orange, and green all appear to be different shades of yellow for dogs.
 Colors like purple just appear as another shade of blue.